My Worries And Concerns

 I sometimes have nights where I don’t sleep at all as a result of not being at all tired.
 The last three times it’s happened so far, I watched clips of performances on YouTube of a programme that I used to watch when I was at school called Top Of The Pops 2 when it was on regularly and when Steve Wright used to present it.
 Apparently, he wasn’t the original host of the programme, but he had been hosting it in the time that I used to watch it regularly.
 All in all, I watched a total of 50 clips on YouTube over a five hour interlude to keep myself occupied.
 I watched each of those 50 clips on YouTube six minutes after the other.
 None of them were six minutes long can I just point out.

-Below the next paragraph is a list of 48 of the 50 clips that I watched on YouTube in the order below with the years representing the performances on the original Top Of The Pops.
-I’ve had to remove two of them from the list below because they have both been removed from YouTube.
+Below the next paragraph is a list of 46 of the 50 clips that I watched on YouTube in the order below with the years representing the performances on the original Top Of The Pops.
+I’ve had to remove four of them from the list below because they have both been removed from YouTube.
 Not all of the songs below are well known, as Steve Wright himself said about the 46th one in the list in 2001, “Don’t know about you but I’ve never heard that song in my life.
 It’s brilliant though”.
 Anyone reading this can click on any one of the red links below and watch the performance of the song shown on ‘Top Of The Pops 2’, though I wouldn’t expect anyone to watch all 48 of them at once, and they can even click on any one of the blue links to find out more about the musicians on Wikipedia.

 39. Emerson, Lake & Palmer -